-\Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.
+^{}Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach VITA has Quality Assumed a sussessed to sussess The complaints impacted both operations and finance. not only the health and safety of its products but also the proper packaging and labeling of each item.
+Management Approach The complaints impacted both operations and finance. not only the health and safety of its products but also the proper packaging and labeling of each item.
 In 2024, VITA implemented and used its improved woven sacks which has better print quality and specification.
 Further, prior to launching and using a particular packaging for a product, internal surveys among the employees are conducted to test run the intended packaging.
-These surveys are signed-off What are the Risk/s Identified? departments.
+These surveys are signed-off What are the Risk/s Identified?
 VITA commits to continuously enhance its quality Faded label prints may give an impression that VITA's products are old/expired.
 In addition, loose seals of the sacks expose the feeds to infestation.
-Both the foregoing may negatively impact VITA's branding and sales. staff training to prevent packaging issues.
-It also commits to proactively communicate with VITA also commits to continue continuously Loose, or open, or easily opened seals expose VITA's Cook's products to the following risks: contamination, spoilage, ice crystallization, dehydration (freezer bun), and customer dissatisfaction. feeds packaging materials prior to use, ensuring What are the Opportunity/ies Identified?
+Both the foregoing may negatively impact VITA's branding and sales. control by improving production line checks and staff training to prevent packaging issues.
+It also commits to proactively communicate with Loose, or open, or easily opened seals expose VITA's Cook's products to the following risks: contamination, spoilage, ice crystallization, dehydration (freezer bun), feeds packaging materials prior to use, ensuring What are the Opportunity/ies Identified?